-On behalf of the more than one million members of the NATIONAL ASSOCIATION OF REALTORS®, I am writing to encourage you to vote yes tomorrow on H.R.
-636, America's Small Business Tax Relief Act of 2015.
+On behalf of the more than one million members of the NATIONAL ASSOCIATION OF REALTORS®, I am writing to thank you for including H.R.
+636, America's Small Business Tax Relief Act of 2015, in today's Ways and Means Committee markup, and to encourage a strong vote of approval by Members on both sides.
 This timely legislation would restore permanently the amount of investment in business property that small enterprises may immediately write off - often known as Section 179 expensing - to \$500,000.
 The Act would also include certain limited improvements to real property in the higher threshold and permanently index it to inflation.